 While the concept of GI seems very legitimate and helpful in managing rises in blood sugars, there are some major flaws to be considered.

 1. Unlike standard carbohydrate exchanges, GIs often vary significantly between different brands of the same food item, or even the exact same food.
-Using the International Table of Glycemic Index and Glycemic Load, a fairly comprehensive list of foods published in 2008, foods like white bread have GIs that range from 63 to 101, depending on the brand.
-White bread that has been toasted has a lower GI between 50-72.
+Using the International Table of Glycemic Index and Glycemic Load, a fairly comprehensive list of foods first published in 2008, foods like white bread have GIs that range from 63 to 101, depending on the brand.
+White bread that has been toasted has a lower GI between 50 and 72.
 There are three different entries for ‘banana’ with GIs ranging from 47 to 100.

 2. Just as GI varies between brands of the same food, GI also changes depending of the reference food—glucose or white bread.
 Which is the better reference?
 Or which reference is used when a food is touted as “low glycemic index?”
 This information is generally not reported.

 3. GI is not a reflection on a food’s overall “healthfulness” or nutritional value.
 Low GI foods may be low in nutrients and high in calories or saturated fat.
 For example, according to the International Table of Glycemic Index and Glycemic Load, Coca-Cola, a donut, and chocolate ice cream all have lower GIs than multigrain bread.
 Most dietitians would likely agree that multigrain bread is the preferred choice over cola, donuts, and ice cream.

 The American Diabetes Association discusses GI as more of a way to fine-tune blood glucose management, rather than as the primary strategy: